 Chuao cocoa, due to its Trinitarian genetics with high Creole descent, produces up to 40% white beans that provide its quality and aroma.

 The grain has specific physical qualities due to the genetic types it acquires from the Trinitarian grain with high Creole introgression.

 The tone that predominates in the appearance of the seed varies between mahogany, cinnamon and caramel.

 Its cut analysis shows fermented grains (± 86%), with violet grains (± 8%) and slaty grains (± 6%).

 In relation to their weight, the grains generally contain 69 almonds over a weight of 100 gr, that is, each almond weighs 1,45 gr.

-«Its aroma and flavor qualities are shaped by the geographical environment, the agro-climatic condition, by its proximity to the coast, coupled with a very particular ancestral post-harvest benefit where removals, turning and good drainage of exudates are controlled, as well as the dedication of its producers in agronomic management, they confer the denomination of the best and most expensive cocoa in the world", says engineer Gladys Ramos, researcher in Agricultural Sciences.
+"Its aroma and flavor qualities are shaped by the geographical environment, the agro-climatic condition, by the proximity to the coast coupled with what is a very particular ancestral post-harvest benefit where removals, turning and good drainage of exudates are controlled, as well as the The dedication of its producers in agronomic management, give it the name of the best and most expensive cocoa in the world”, says engineer Gladys Ramos, a researcher in Agricultural Sciences.